dpiponi/dice-nine/README.md

 The combination of these can give some surprisingly good results.

-It can also target computation on GPUs via TensorFlow and PyTorch.
-TensorFlow generally slows it down.
-PyTorch often accelerates it a modest amount.
-Nonetheless, TensorFlow did inform the design more than the other libraries because I started thinking about the idea of writing a DSL like this while working at [Google](https://github.com/tensorflow/probability/blob/v0.23.0/tensorflow_probability/python/experimental/marginalize/marginalizable_test.py).
+I started thinking about the idea of writing a DSL like this while working at [Google](https://github.com/tensorflow/probability/blob/v0.23.0/tensorflow_probability/python/experimental/marginalize/marginalizable_test.py).
 Compare also with [`tf.vectorized_map`](https://github.com/tensorflow/tensorflow/blob/v2.16.1/tensorflow/python/ops/parallel_for/control_flow_ops.py#L452-L582).